Implementing simple functions.

 #define PRINTM(X) printf("%d\n", X)

-The following program is an example of using the #define pseudo-instruction described earlier.
+The following program demonstrates an example of using the #define pseudo-instruction.

 Source code